tshepang/blog/content/computing/developer of note: Lennart Poettering.rst

 Later on, he started work on an init system that was to replace exisiting ones on Linux-based systems, known as `systemd`_.
-This is among a few FLOSS projects that did genuinely excite me, and for years I was waiting for it to be Debian default.
+This is among the FLOSS projects that did genuinely excite me, and for years I was waiting for it to be Debian default.
 Sadly, too many issues were raised, including the refusal of Lennart to support non-Linux systems, as well as having 'too many features',